apache/airflow/docs/integration.rst

 Cloud Build
 '''''''''''

-:class:`airflow.contrib.operators.gcp_cloud_build_operator.CloudBuildCreateBuildOperator`
+:class:`airflow.gcp.operators.build.CloudBuildCreateBuildOperator`
      Starts a build with the specified configuration.

-They also use :class:`airflow.contrib.hooks.gcp_cloud_build_hook.CloudBuildHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.cloud_build.CloudBuildHook` to communicate with Google Cloud Platform.

 Compute Engine